In This Article

 Delta-8 Oil

-Delta-8 oil can be used in vape cartridges for a milder psychoactive effect compared to delta-9 THC.
-It’s also a popular product in areas where delta-9 THC in high-THC cannabis strains are still restricted.
-However, it isn’t advised to vape delta-8 oil purchased on the gray market due to potential byproducts.
+Delta-8 oil can be used in vape cartridges for a milder intoxicating effect compared to delta-9 THC.
+It's also a popular product in areas where delta-9 THC in high-THC cannabis strains is still restricted.
+However, vaping delta-8 oil isn't advised due to potential byproducts.

 What are the Pros and Cons of Weed Carts?